godotengine/godot-docs/classes/class_navigationobstacle2d.rst

 - |void| **set_velocity**\ (\ value\: :ref:`Vector2<class_Vector2>`\ )
 - :ref:`Vector2<class_Vector2>` **get_velocity**\ (\ )

-Sets the wanted velocity for the obstacle so other agent's can better predict the obstacle if it is moved with a velocity regularly (every frame) instead of warped to a new position.
-Does only affect avoidance for the obstacles :ref:`radius<class_NavigationObstacle2D_property_radius>`.
-Does nothing for the obstacles static vertices.
+The wanted velocity for the obstacle, used by other agents to better predict the obstacle if it is moved with a velocity regularly (every frame), instead of warped to a new position.

+\ **Note:** This property only affects avoidance for the obstacle's :ref:`radius<class_NavigationObstacle2D_property_radius>`.
+Does nothing for the obstacle's static vertices.

 .. rst-class:: classref-item-separator